AndrewAPrice/Perception/building.md

 ```

 ## Building
 Call all commands from inside the Build directory.
+Here are some useful ones:

 - `./build` - Builds everything.
 The kernel, all applications, and creates a Perception.iso in the root directory.
 - `./build run` - Builds everything and starts QEMU.
-- `./build kernel` - Builds the kernel.
+- `./build run <application> --local` - Builds an application and runs it locally in the host OS.
-- `./build application <application>` - Builds a particular application.
-- `./build library <library>` - Builds a particular library.
 - `./build clean` - Cleans up built files.

-You can lean more about the build system in [Build/README.md](Build/README.md).
+You can lean more about the build system and more commands in [Build/README.md](Build/README.md).